go-goyave/goyave/docs_src/src/guide/basics/middleware.md

 ```

 ::: tip
-When a middleware stops a request, following middlewares are **not** executed either.
+When a middleware stops a request, following middleware are **not** executed either.
 :::

 ## Included middleware